Organizational Questions of the Russian Social Democracy

 Organizational Questions of the Russian Social Democracy, later republished as Leninism or Marxism?, is a 1904 pamphlet by Rosa Luxemburg, a Marxist living in Germany.
 In the text, she criticized Vladimir Lenin and the Bolshevik faction of the Russian Social Democratic Labour Party (RSDLP) for their position on democratic centralism—the theory behind a vanguard organization of communists having an elected leadership.
 Luxemburg argued that "spontaneity" of the proletariat (working class) is a major factor in socialist revolution.
 It was first published in Iskra, the RSDLP's newspaper, and Die Neue Zeit, the newspaper of the Social Democratic Party of Germany (SPD).

 Background

 The text was initially published in Iskra, the newspaper of the Russian Social Democratic Labour Party (RSDLP), and Die Neue Zeit, the newspaper of the Social Democratic Party of Germany (SPD).

+Integer published an English translation as Revolutionary Socialist Organization in 1934.
+The U.S. United Workers Party published another English translation in 1935 under the title Leninism or Marxism?.
+The Scottish Anti-Parliamentary Communist Federation also published it under the title Leninism or Marxism?.
+Since then the title Leninism or Marxism? has become a common name for the text.

 In the 1920s, the U.S. United Workers Party published an English translation.
 The title Leninism or Marxism? was given to the work by the Scottish Anti-Parliamentary Communist Federation in a 1935 publication, and has since become a common name for the text.
 It was also published as Revolutionary Socialist Organization (Integer, 1934).